How to Make Borax Crystals (Easy DIY Science Project)

 - Twine or thread

-- 3/4 cup Borax per jar
+- 3/4 cup Borax for each container

 Instructions

 - Once the twine is measured attach the other end to a popsicle stick.
-Double-check that the length of the twine (or thread) is good, if it’s too long or too short adjust accordingly.
+Double-check that the length of the twine (or thread) is good.
+If it’s too long or too short, adjust accordingly.

 - Repeat steps 1-3 for each pipe cleaner.